Best Vegan Chili Recipe Ever

 This vegan chili with black beans, chickpeas, and kidney beans is truly the best!
 It’s a hearty, high-protein, and delicious easy one-pot meal.

 Bean chili is one of those comfort food dinners I remember well growing up and have made many many times.
 I can’t believe it’s been 7 years since I posted the first vegetarian chili recipe here!
-Then I shared a slow cooker chili and an Instant Pot chili, but this version is my favorite.
+Then I shared a slow cooker chili and an Instant Pot chili and Lentil Chili, but this version is my favorite.

 This vegan chili is easy to make and hard to mess up.
 You can spice it up if that’s what you like, or down, if you have small kids.
 It can be made early in the day, frozen, and reheated, making it a great recipe to friends for a Meal Train.
 In fact, this is one of those dishes that may taste even better the next day.
 Be sure to check out the best Vegan Dinner Recipes here.